donovanglover/nix-config/help/commands.md

 - Extract the contents of zip files: `unzip <files>`
 - Extract the contents of a tgz file: `tar -xvzf file.tgz`
 - Extract any type of archiving algorithm: `extract <filename>`
+- Recursively create a new directory for each zip file in the current directory to extract to: `for f in *.zip; do unzip -d "${f%*.zip}" "$f"; done`
+    - Note that you should not use this command if the zip archive contains a directory

 **Note**: When using `unrar` or `unzip` to extract multiple files (with wildcards), you must first escape the `*` to `\*`.